Cooper Woestendick

-Cooper Woestendick (born November 16, 2006) is an American tennis player.
-He has a career-high ATP singles ranking of world No. 975, achieved on 4 August 2025.
-He won the boys' doubles event at the 2024 Australian Open.
+Cooper Woestendick (born November 16, 2006) is an American professional tennis player.
+He has a career-high ATP singles ranking of No. 975, achieved on August 4, 2025 and a best doubles ranking of.
+No. 441, reached on September 8, 2025.

-Career
+Woestendick won the boys' doubles event at the 2024 Australian Open, with Maxwell Exsted.

+Woestendick played the young Andy Roddick in the 2026 movie The Dink.

+Early life

+Woestendick was born in Topeka, Kansas but raised in Olathe, to parents Dan Woestendick and Kristi (née Lewis) Woestendick.

+Junior career

-From Olathe, Kansas, he won the inaugural International Junior Championships held at the site of the famed BNP Paribas Open in Indian Wells in March 2023 defeating Oliver Bonding, Keegan Rice and Roy Horovitz on his route to the title.
+Woestendick won the inaugural International Junior Championships held at the site of the famed BNP Paribas Open in Indian Wells in March 2023 defeating Oliver Bonding, Keegan Rice and Roy Horovitz on his route to the title.

-Woestendick won the Traralgon Junior International doubles competition alongside compatriot Maxwell Exsted in January 2024.
+Woestendick also had good results on ITF junior circuit.
+He won the Traralgon Junior International doubles competition alongside compatriot Maxwell Exsted in January 2024.
 The pair reached the final of the junior doubles at the 2024 Australian Open with a three-set win over the top seeds Federico Cinà and Rei Sakamoto.
 In the final they overcame Viktor Frydrych and Petr Brunclik to win the title.

-Alongside Alexander Razeghi, he won his first Pro title at the Vero Beach 15K Futures In Vero Beach, Florida on April 27, 2024.
+As a result, Woestendick reached an ITF combined ranking of No. 12 on 12 February 2024.

+Professional career

+In April 2024, Woestendick won his first pro title, a Futures level event in doubles, at the M15 Vero Beach, Florida, with Alexander Razeghi.

-Awarded a wildcard alongside compatriot Maxwell Exsted to the men's doubles at the 2025 US Open, they caused a shock upset win against experienced players David Goffin and Alexandre Muller in the first round.
-In the second round they were defeated in three sets by the British pair Joe Salisbury and Neal Skupski.
+Awarded a wildcard alongside compatriot Maxwell Exsted to the men's doubles at the 2025 US Open, they caused a huge upset, with a victory against experienced players David Goffin and Alexandre Müller in the first round.
+In the second round, they were defeated in three sets by the British pair and sixth seeds Joe Salisbury and Neal Skupski.

+Personal life

+Woestendick is the grandson of Delvy Lewis, an alumnus and notable basketball player of the University of Kansas.

+His parents, Dan and Kristi, played tennis and basketball at the Washburn University, respectively.